On Brauer $p$-dimensions and absolute Brauer $p$-dimensions of Henselian fields

-We say that $H _{1}$ is a Frattini cover of a profinite group $H$, if $H$ is a homomorphic image of $H _{1}$ with a kernel included in $\Phi (H _{1})$.
+We say that a profinite group $G _{1}$ is a Frattini cover of $G$, if $G$ is a homomorphic image of $G _{1}$ with a kernel included in $\Phi (G _{1})$.
 Throughout, Galois groups are viewed as profinite with respect to the Krull topology, the considered profinite group products are topological, and by a profinite group homomorphism, we mean a continuous one.
-The reader is referred to \cite{GiSz}, \cite{L}, \cite{Efr3}, \cite{JW}, \cite{P} and \cite{S1}, for any missing definitions concerning field extensions, orderings and valuation theory, simple algebras, Brauer groups and Galois cohomology.
+The reader is referred to \cite{GiSz}, \cite{L}, \cite{Efr3}, \cite{JW}, \cite{P} and \cite{S1}, for missing definitions concerning field extensions, orderings and valuation theory, simple algebras, Brauer groups and Galois cohomology.